jcollum/kishar-nine/README.md

 ## React Native Redux sample project

+This is a sample app intended to show the growth of an app as it adds complexity.
+It is not intended to demonstrate best practices since I am just learning the React Native ecosystem, therefore I don't know what they are.

 The app is organized into branches.

 `00-basic-setup`: react native init, basic setup; file system and README files to explain what's in the folders